-The TAS5122 is offered in a thermally enhanced 56-pin TSSOP DFD package (thermal pad is on the top).
-The TAS5122 is also offered in a thermally enhanced 56-pin DCA package (thermal pad is on the bottom).
-The DCA package is recommended for lower-power applications, typically 15 W per channel.
+The TAS5122 is offered in a thermally enhanced 56-pin DCA package (thermal pad is on the bottom).
 Output of the DCA package is highly dependent on thermal design.
 See the Thermal Information section.
+Therefore, it is important to design the heatsink carefully.